Updated: May 24

 · Fly Boxes: My advice for beginners would be to start cheap and simple.
 As you gain more experience, you will find which method of organizing your flies works best for you.

-For some of the most effective gear and fly fishing flies we discussed here and in our Best Flies for North Georgia article, check out Drifthook for pre-packed fly boxes that will have what you need to get started Fly Fishing here in Georgia.
+For some of the most effective gear and fly fishing flies we discussed here and in our Best Flies for North Georgia article, check out Drifthook for pre-packed fly boxes that will have what you need to get started Fly Fishing here in Georgia or learn more about storing and moving your fishing gear.
 Our article on What Trout Eat will help you better understand how to get more trout to the net.

 I hope these tips gave you an idea on what you’ll need and where you can save money on fly fishing gear.
 If you are planning a Fly Fishing Trip to North Georgia, check out our other articles on topics such as When is a good time and Where is a good place to start fly fishing in Georgia.